When it comes to options trading, strategies and techniques can quickly become complicated.

 If you do not understand the ins and outs of options trading strategies, it is easy to make the wrong decision and lose money.

-David Jaffee of BestStockStrategy.com has taught more than 1,500 students how to successfully trade options by understanding the basics of trading.
+David Jaffee of BestStockStrategy.com has taught more than 1,500 students how to trade options while mitigating risk.
+He has taught both beginning traders and advanced traders.

 Even if you are brand new to trading, you are probably familiar with the terms “put options” and “call options.”

-Options are contracts that allow the buyer to buy or sell the underlying asset within an expiration date and at a specific strike price.
+Options are contracts that allow the buyer to buy or sell the underlying asset prior to the expiration date at a specific strike price.

 As derivative investments, the price movements of call and put options are linked to another financial product, or an underlying.